MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ## Provisioning and Accessing Registry State

+> [!NOTE]
+> If your component is using device or device interface *properties* to store state, continue to use that method and the appropriate OS API's to store and access state.
+The following guidance is for *custom state* that needs to be stored by a component.

 Access to various state should be done using OS API's that provide a caller with the location of the state and then the state is read/written relative to that location.
 Hardcoded absolute registry paths and file paths **should not be used**.
 ### PnP Device Registry State